• Skip to primary navigation

 No matter whether you are in Pereira, Manizales, or Armenia, you can arrive here.

-The coffee preparation wasn’t the best on-site, so I’d recommend carrying a portable coffee maker with you if you have the chance.
+The coffee preparation wasn’t the best on-site, so I’d suggest carrying an Aeropress or some kind of portable coffee maker with you if you can.

-To continue your trip to Colombia’s coffee region, you can consider taking a trip to Cafe del Finca for a very extensive tour of a beautifully set coffee farm.
+To continue your trip in Colombia’s coffee region, you can try taking a trip to Cafe del Finca for an extensive tour of a beautifully set coffee farm.

 Coffee Tour Salento